Construction and Housing Forecast Bulletin - GB 2017-2021

 Data sources used in the compilation of this report include government statistics, existing published data, websites, trade magazines, etc, while a range of interviews with construction product suppliers, distributors, etc has also contributed to the development of the report.
 In addition, our research background in construction and related sectors has been used to provide an understanding of the market and key factors that could influence trends and forecasts for the construction industry.

-- Actual figures for the full year 2016 & preliminary for Q1 2017 - construction output (new work and RMI) and new orders.
+- Revised figures for the full year 2016 & preliminary for Q2 2017 - construction output (new work and RMI) and new orders.

 - Sector performance since 2012 with detailed analysis of output and new orders.